-After graduating from college, Margaret worked at Chapman’s department store on Wisconsin Ave. before earning her pilot’s license.
+After graduating from college, Margaret worked at Chapman’s department store on Wisconsin Avenue before earning her pilot’s license.
 She acquired her private pilot license in the fall of 1940 and was one of the first women to join the Wisconsin CAP.
 In the fall of 1942, she and Cornelia enrolled at the Link Instructors Training School in upstate New York.
-She was a Link Instructor for army pilots before she joined the WASPs in March, 1943 and entered Army Air Forces Flight training April 6, 1943 at Avenger Field, Sweetwater, TX.
+She was a Link Instructor for army pilots before she joined the WASP in March, 1943 and entered Army Air Forces Flight training April 6, 1943 at Avenger Field, Sweetwater, TX.

 On August 30, 1943 Margaret and Helen Severson were only 11 days away from graduation and were thinking about their next assignment as Air Transport Command ferrying pilots.
 They were with their instructor, Calvin Atwood, in an UC-78 on a routine training flight from Sweetwater approximately 10.5 mi NE of Big Spring to practice radio navigation.
 Helen was flying under the hood at the time of the accident.
 An accident investigation blamed the crash on structural failure – the back door of the UC-78 came off, cutting the tail section off, the UC-78 then went into an uncontrollable spin at 10,000, till it hit the ground, all three on board were killed.